uosjapuelks/tp/docs/DeveloperGuide.md

 ### Listing Expiring Items In Fridget
 #### Main Objectives:

-The functionality to list items is bound by one objective:
+The functionality to list expiring items is bound by one objective:
 * Allow users to easily view all expired or expiring items in Fridget.

-The current iteration always lists according to the expiry dates of the items.
+The current iteration always lists items according to the expiry dates of the items.
+This is done so that items closer to expiry will be shown at the top of the list.

-The purpose of listing according to expiry date as the item closer to expiry or most expired will be listed first.

 #### Overall Sequence:
 ![image info](./umlDiagrams/ExpiringSequence.png)

 Step 1:

-This step is initiated by Fridget to initialise ExpiringCommand class.
+This step is almost always initiated by Fridget, but could potentially be done by another class in the future.

 Step 2: